The Best Student Internship Platforms

 Excellent educational materials

-If you’re looking for additional guidance on what kind of internship to look for, how to build a strong resume, or how to nail an interview, Internships.com is an incredibly valuable resource.
+If you’re looking for additional guidance on what kind of internship to look for, how to build a strong resume, or how to nail an interview, Chegg Internships is an incredibly valuable resource.
 This platform is designed with students in mind, so it has a ton of educational material for prospective interns.
-One example that we didn’t see anywhere else is its "internship predictor tool," which is a basic personality test that gives you insights into which kind of internships might be a good fit for you.
+The Student Resources guide covers everything from understanding what an internship should entail to preparation for the interview to what you can expect in the workplace.
+For a lot of prospective employees, guides like this can really help smooth the transition from college to the workplace.
+Another fun resource that we didn’t see anywhere else is its "internship predictor tool," which is a basic personality test that gives you insights into which kind of internships might be a good fit for you.

-After Glassdoor, Internships.com offered some of the best tools of any site we tested.
+After Glassdoor, Chegg Internships offers some of the best tools of any site we tested.
 Most notably, it has 21 different resume samples from different fields, which you can download and customize with your own work experience.
 It also allows you to save your searches on the site and come back to them later.
-Because our tests often included upwards of five different search criteria, it was a huge timesaver to have them automatically entered for us.
+Because our tests often included upward of five different search criteria, it was a huge timesaver to have them automatically entered for us.

 Points to consider

 Chegg Internships' biggest drawback is its smaller number of internship listings.
 It had the fourth most internships in our tests, with about 14,000 fewer than Indeed.
 That said, it does counter some of this with more distinct listings than similar competitors.
 While Looksharp has a few more internships overall, for instance, Chegg Internships surpassed it in our Internship Availability metric because of more unique postings — Looksharp just imports most of its listings from Indeed.

 No company descriptions